Resident234/php.net/pages/www.php.net_pdostatement.fetch.php.md

-WARNING:
-fetch() does NOT adhere to SQL-92 SQLSTATE standard when dealing with empty datasets.

-Instead of setting the errorcode class to 20 to indicate &quot;no data found&quot;, it returns a class of 00 indicating success, and returns NULL to the caller.

-This also prevents the exception mechainsm from firing.

-Programmers will need to explicitly code tests for empty resultsets after any fetch*() instead of relying on the default behavior of the RDBMS.

-I tried logging this as a bug, but it was dismissed as &quot;working as intended&quot;.
+WARNING:<br>fetch() does NOT adhere to SQL-92 SQLSTATE standard when dealing with empty datasets.<br><br>Instead of setting the errorcode class to 20 to indicate "no data found", it returns a class of 00 indicating success, and returns NULL to the caller.<br><br>This also prevents the exception mechainsm from firing.<br><br>Programmers will need to explicitly code tests for empty resultsets after any fetch*() instead of relying on the default behavior of the RDBMS.<br><br>I tried logging this as a bug, but it was dismissed as "working as intended".
 Just a head&apos;s up.

 #

-If no record, this function will also return false.
-I think that is not very good...
+If no record, this function will also return false.<br>I think that is not very good...

 #

 Someone&apos;s already pointed out that PDO::CURSOR_SCROLL isn&apos;t supported by the SQLite driver.
-It&apos;s also worth noting that it&apos;s not supported by the MySQL driver either.

-In fact, if you try to use scrollable cursors with a MySQL statement, the PDO::FETCH_ORI_ABS parameter and the offset given to fetch() will be silently ignored. fetch() will behave as normal, returning rows in the order in which they came out of the database.

-It&apos;s actually pretty confusing behaviour at first.
+It&apos;s also worth noting that it&apos;s not supported by the MySQL driver either.<br><br>In fact, if you try to use scrollable cursors with a MySQL statement, the PDO::FETCH_ORI_ABS parameter and the offset given to fetch() will be silently ignored. fetch() will behave as normal, returning rows in the order in which they came out of the database.<br><br>It&apos;s actually pretty confusing behaviour at first.
 Definitely worth documenting even if only as a user-added note on this page.

 #

-When using PDO::FETCH_COLUMN in a while loop, it&apos;s not enough to just use the value in the while statement as many examples show:
+When using PDO::FETCH_COLUMN in a while loop, it&apos;s not enough to just use the value in the while statement as many examples show:<br><br>

 ```
 <?php
 while ($row = $stmt-&gt;fetch(PDO::FETCH_COLUMN)) {
-&#xA0; &#xA0; print $row;
+    print $row;
 }
 ?>
 ```